Brymon Airways: History

-The company was incorporated on 26 January 1970 as Brymon Aviation Limited operating as Brymon Airways.

-Its name derived from its creator's surnames: Bryce and Amon.
-It quickly built up a network of routes from its bases at Plymouth and Newquay, to various UK airports (including the Channel Islands, the Isles of Scilly, London Heathrow and Gatwick) and some foreign destinations such as France.
+The company was incorporated in March 1969 as Brymon Aviation Ltd. but in 1973 the most acceptable brand Brymon Airways started being used.
+The name derived from its creator's surnames: Bryce and Amon.
+At the beginning, only on-demand activities were carried out, but on 15 June 1972 the first scheduled flights began.
+Brymon quickly built up a network of routes from its bases at Plymouth and Newquay, to various UK airports (including the Channel Islands, the Isles of Scilly, London Heathrow and Gatwick) and some foreign destinations such as France.